 - Flavor: Though the recipe calls for asiago cheese, fresh basil, and sun-dried tomatoes, the flavor can really be whatever you make it.
 This bread batter is very forgiving and we’ve tried it with plenty of add-ins including bacon, olives, feta cheese, and more.
 The base flavor is buttery and savory, with a hint of fresh pepper and garlic (feel free to add more!).
 Creamy nutty asiago cheese fits right in if you want to try that first!

-- Texture: It may be difficult to wrap your head around a savory quick bread, especially when you’re used to banana bread and cranberry bread.
+- Texture: It may be difficult to wrap your head around a savory quick bread, especially when you’re used to banana bread and orange cranberry bread.
 But despite its loaf shape, this quick bread isn’t really like either.
 The bread’s crumb is more similar to cornbread—though there’s no cornmeal in the batter—and its exterior reminds me of biscuits or scones.
 It’s soft, moist, and slightly dense.

 - Ease: This is a quick and easy recipe, but the butter step could be new to some beginner bakers.
 A pastry cutter or food processor makes this step quicker and more manageable, but you could certainly use a fork if needed.
 You’ll appreciate that this recipe delivers big as a bread and that there’s no dough rising or large time commitment required.(And if you need a suggestion, we enjoyed it with lemon herb salmon and a side salad!)

 Plus, it’s wonderful as a side dish for most dinners including soup, chili, salad, meatballs, and more.

 Recipe Testing This Savory Quick Bread